BBVA/apicheck/docs/source/tools/proxy.rst

 Basic usage
 -----------

-For the simplest proxy use case you should pass a database connection string.
+For the simplest proxy use case, you should pass a database connection string.
 If you don't want lo launch a database server, you can use the SQLite connector.

 .. code-block:: console